 General Anton Denikin, anti-Bolshevik commander-in-chief devoted to restoring law and civil liberties in the areas under his control.
 He would be in France in 1940 when the Germans invaded, and he would refuse to cooperate with them.

 In 1920, the Red Army pushed into the Ukraine, undoing losses agreed to at Brest-Litovsk.
-Poland's new leaders wished to re-establish their old empire, and they sent armies into the Ukraine – using war material from France and financing the operation with money from a United States food loan.
+Poland's new leaders wished to re-establish their old empire, and they sent armies into the Ukraine, using war material from France, and they financed their operation with money from a United States food loan.
 The Poles took Kiev in May 1920.
 The Bolsheviks retook Kiev in June and sent the Polish army back in a rout.
 By mid-August, the Bolsheviks had pushed westward to the outskirts of Warsaw – causing concern in Britain and France.
 But within days, Poland's forces rallied, and now it was their turn to send the over-extended Bolshevik forces back.

 In August 1920, the Bolsheviks signed peace agreements with Estonia, Finland and Latvia, and in October they signed an armistice with the Poles, freeing their armies to finish off their enemies on their southern front.
 There they drove against the army that had been under Denikin and was now under the Baron Peter Wrangel, a former commander of Cossacks during World War I. In November, Wrangel's army fell apart and fled with civilians to Constantinople.
 This marked the end of Russia's civil war.